Grai (GRAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Grai Historical Price

-According to the latest data gathered on Grai live price page, the current price of Grai is 1.019USD.
-The circulating supply of Grai(GRAI) is 136.89K GRAI , giving it a market capitalization of $139.46K.
+According to the latest data gathered on Grai live price page, the current price of Grai is 1.075USD.
+The circulating supply of Grai(GRAI) is 122.84K GRAI , giving it a market capitalization of $132.06K.

 The Grai Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GRAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.